 Government, however, is not the only entity monitoring compliance.
 “Self-regulation” is the way many industries claim to police themselves.
 A representative of the FDA readily acknowledged that self-regulation of industries is the principal form in which the FDA assumes that labeling regulations are being obeyed.
 Similarly, states may rely on the efforts of competitors to whistle blow if a competitor is violating a regulation.
 But that type of policing is more likely to take place when a product makes a declaration that is not true – if a product calls itself low in fat, for example, when it is actually quite high in fact.
 Crimes of omission are more difficult to identify.
 Indeed, according to the Utah specialist, only a small percentage of products on the supermarket shelves adhere to the regulations.

 So even though an enzyme may have to be identified, it is a good bet that if the enzyme is a trade secret, or if a company is not aware of the niceties

 of the regulations, or for some other good or not so good reason, there is basis for doubting whether a company really would declare it.

-Certainly, labels can be helpful and informative.
-The Federal Government, by requiring food labels and in particular by enacting a set of intelligent and thorough regulations, provides a great benefit to American consumers.
+Certainly, an ingredients label can be helpful and informative.
+The Federal Government, by requiring food ingredients labels and in particular by enacting a set of intelligent and thorough regulations, provides a great benefit to American consumers.
 But the regulations were not written with the Jewish consumer in mind.
 Areas of interest in halacha are not the areas that are covered by the regulations.
 And where the regulations do tend to provide helpful information, it is not a guarantee that the regulations are being followed.
-Kosher consumers and kashrus professionals should keep these considerations in mind when looking at food ingredients labels.
+Kosher consumers and kashrus professionals should keep these considerations in mind when looking at a food ingredients label.
 Remember – don’t judge a product (solely) by its label!